Kirk Brandon: Musical career

 Brandon's music career started in 1978, in Clapham, south London, with the formation of punk group The Pack, in which he was the singer and songwriter.

 The Pack consisted of Brandon, Scottish-born drummer Rab Fae Beith and two Canadian brothers, Simon and Jon Werner on guitars.
 The last live gig by The Pack took place at the 101 club in Clapham.

-Brandon then formed the post punk new wave band Theatre of Hate in 1980 recruiting Stan Stammers on bass guitar, Nigel Preston on drums, Billy Duffy on guitar and John 'Boy' Lennard on saxophone.
-Theatre of Hate had their largest hit from the Westworld album with the single "Do You Believe in the Westworld?", which achieved #40 in the UK Singles Chart in January 1982, while the album rose to #17 in the UK Albums Chart in March 1982.
+Brandon then formed the post punk new wave band Theatre of Hate in 1980 recruiting Stan Stammers, previously of The Straps, on bass guitar, Nigel Preston on drums, Billy Duffy on guitar and John 'Boy' Lennard on saxophone.
+Theatre of Hate had their largest hit from the Westworld album with the single "Do You Believe in the Westworld?", which achieved number 40 in the UK Singles Chart in January 1982, while the album rose to number 17 in the UK Albums Chart in March 1982.

 Theatre of Hate disbanded in 1983.
-Brandon and Stammers were then joined by Lascelles James on saxophone and Chris Bell on drums to form Spear of Destiny.
+Brandon and Stammers were then joined by Lascelles James of Brit funk band Body, Soul & Spirit on saxophone and Chris Bell on drums to form Spear of Destiny.
 The new band adopted a more melodic and less aggressive sound, distancing themselves from post-punk and moving a little more towards mainstream pop.

 While continuing to explore the political ideas that he wrote about in Theatre of Hate, Brandon's lyrics for Spear of Destiny dealt more frequently with the classic pop themes of love and romance.
-Many line-up changes followed with the band swelling to a 6 piece and then contracting back to a 4 piece.
-The band's reputation as a live act never translated itself into record sales, and Spear of Destiny only had one Top 20 hit, "Never Take Me Alive", which reached #14 in the UK charts in 1987.
+Many line-up changes followed with the band swelling to a 6-piece and then contracting back to a 4-piece.
+The band's reputation as a live act never translated itself into record sales, and Spear of Destiny only had one Top 20 hit, "Never Take Me Alive", which reached number 14 in the UK Singles Chart in 1987.

 In 2003, Brandon did a solo tour as support to The Alarm on their 'Poppyfields' tour.
 His set included some new material played on an acoustic guitar with electric pick up, as well as some material from his time with Theatre of Hate and Spear of Destiny.

-In later years he performed in the punk supergroup, Dead Men Walking, before reforming and touring with Spear Of Destiny in 2007 and 2008.
+In later years he performed in the punk supergroup, Dead Men Walking, before reforming and touring with Spear of Destiny in 2007 and 2008.

-Brandon continues to tour with both Spear of Destiny and Theatre of Hate, as well as a revamped Dead Men Walking, playing occasionally as The Pack, and acoustic shows including with cellist Sam Sansbury.
+Brandon continues to tour with both Spear of Destiny and Theatre of Hate, as well as a revamped Dead Men Walking and playing occasionally as The Pack.